Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Proposed Approach

-After choosing a pivot brick by following a method described in~\Secref{sec:pivot_bricks}, a relative brick position to the pivot brick is determined to complete the brick placement.
-Possible relative brick positions $(x,y,z)$ of assembling a $w_b \times d_b$ brick on a previously assembled brick of size $w_p \times d_p$ are inherently integer-valued positions satisfying following conditions:
+\paragraph{Determining Relative Brick Positions.} After choosing a pivot brick, a relative brick position to the pivot brick is determined to complete the brick placement.
+Possible relative brick positions $(x,y,z)$ for assembling a $w_b \times d_b$ brick on a pivot brick of size $w_p \times d_p$ are inherently integer-valued positions satisfying following conditions:

-By considering the conditions described in~\Eqref{eq:xyz}, we choose the relative brick position $(x,y,z)$ with the highest score of $\mathbf{C}_{t + 1}$.
-A brick must be attached to the pivot brick as we add scores of every attachable bricks in~\Eqref{eq:pivotscore}.
-In this step, we do not employ a sampling based method due to its poor empirical assembly results.
+By considering the conditions described in~\Threeeqrefs{eq:eq_x}{eq:eq_y}{eq:eq_z}, we choose the relative brick position $(x,y,z)$ with the highest score of $\mathbf{C}_{t + 1}$.
+A brick must be attached to the pivot brick as we add scores of every attachable brick in~\Eqref{eq:pivotscore}.
+In this step, we do not employ a sampling method due to its poor empirical results.

+As a result, \Algref{alg:brickassembly} presents the overall procedure to assemble a single brick.
+By repeating~\Algref{alg:brickassembly}, we can assemble a number of bricks where either budget-free or budget-aware scenario is assumed.